Are Personalized Vitamins Actually Worth It?

 To account for various lifestyle and gender factors, many of these new companies offer quizzes that help determine which vitamins or supplements are right for you.

-When you visit the website of Vitamin Packs, Care/Of, or VitaMe, for example, you'll be greeted with a quiz.
+When you visit the website of Persona Nutrition, Care/Of, or VitaMe, for example, you'll be greeted with a quiz.
 The questions will inquire about your basic stats (age, gender, where you live) and lifestyle choices (do you eat red meat? how often do you exercise?), along with your health goals and current concerns (digestive distress, energy levels, skin issues, etc.).
 Then they recommend the right vitamin(s) for you.
 According to Salter, this is "a clever and creative strategy that is beneficial because nutrient needs are impacted by age, exercise, and diet habits."

 Gender plays a part, too, since women have unique nutrient needs, especially in different stages of life.
 (That's why one new company, Ritual, is like a "no boys allowed" vitamins club; they claim to have narrowed down their formula to only the essential nutrients that women need.)